-The head teacher (or, in their absence, the assistant head) will keep a record of any accident that results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).
+The head teacher or school business manager will keep a record of any accident that results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).

-The head teacher (or, in their absence the assistant head) will report these to the Health and Safety Executive as soon as is reasonably practicable by telephone (usually the same day).
+The head teacher or school business manager will report these to the Health and Safety Executive as soon as is reasonably practicable by telephone (usually the same day).
 A written report will then be sent within 10 days of the incident.